 Fuel economy has improved considerably in recent years, but there is still a long way to go before reaching the 2025 target of 54.5 mpg.
 There are currently 232 million passenger cars, sport utility vehicles, vans, and light trucks in use on U.S. roads, and the average American drives 11,300 miles per year.
 NREL researchers estimate that the nation consumes approximately 7 billion gallons of fuel per year just to air-condition these LDVs.

-NREL testing and analysis evaluates the effectiveness of thermal management strategies including:
+NREL evaluates the effectiveness of thermal management strategies including:

 - Thermal load reduction, using technologies and methods such as advanced window glazing, heat-pipe cooling systems, parked-car ventilation, and insulation